ilazarte/cljx-start/README.md

 ## License

-Copyright � 2014 ilazarte Released under the Eclipse Public License, the same as Clojure.
+Copyright &copy; 2014 ilazarte Released under the Eclipse Public License, the same as Clojure.